 Robert received his Masters of Fine Arts from The University of Waterloo in 2015.

-Robert writes most of the lyrics for his musical acts NEW HORIZZZONS, song-and-dance duo Canned Hamm, Canada's wildest and most unpredictable musical act ever July Fourth Toilet, Wet Dirt, and downer folk damage group Points Gray: all of which have wildly different albums that you should seek out.
+Robert writes most of the lyrics for his musical acts the romantic Glam of Hallmark, song-and-dance duo Canned Hamm, Canada's wildest and most unpredictable musical act ever July Fourth Toilet, NEW HORIZZZONS, Wet Dirt, and downer folk damage group Points Gray: all of which have wildly different albums that you should seek out.